Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Lee’s Summit, MO.
-If you have been arrested for DWI/DUI near Lee’s Summit, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Lee’s Summit, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Lee’s Summit, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

 Time is critical—you have just 15 days from your arrest to request a hearing.
 Don’t delay.
 Protect your driving privileges in Lee’s Summit, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
 Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Lee’s Summit, MO DWI/DUI defense attorneys build a powerful defense for your case.